-NMFS may convene a technical review panel of three or more federal and public/private sector experts to discuss the technical merit of the proposals.
-The review panel will be required to submit written evaluations and a ranked score in accordance with the technical evaluation criteria listed below:
+NMFS may simultaneously convene a technical review panel of from the same pool of experts to discuss the technical merit of applications for scallop resource surveys, bycatch research, scallop meat quality, and scallop biology research.
+Following the panel discussion(s), reviewers would submit independent written evaluations and a ranked score in accordance with the technical evaluation criteria listed below.